-The 14th King George’s Own Ferozepore Sikhs in WW1
+The 14th King George’s Own Ferozepore Sikhs in the First World War

 Class Composition of Battalion in 1914: 8 Companies of Sikhs.
 1919: 4 Companies of Sikhs.

-Service Numbers for the 14th King George’s Own Ferozepore Sikhs are straightforward with each new recruit receiving the next service number.
-Unlike in other Indian regiments, the service numbers for the 14th Sikhs were not reset to 1 on reaching a set figure but continued to rise throughout WW1 eventually reaching over 7000.
-If a soldier had a service number below 4700, it is highly likely that they were present with the regiment during the Gallipoli Campaign.
+Regimental Numbers for the 14th King George’s Own Ferozepore Sikhs are straightforward with each new recruit receiving the next regimental number.
+Unlike in other Indian infantry regiments, the regimental numbers for the 14th Sikhs were not reset to 1 on reaching a set figure but continued to rise throughout WW1 eventually reaching over 7000.
+If a soldier had a regimental number below 4700, it is highly likely that they were present with the regiment during the Gallipoli Campaign.

 - 2761, 7 April 1899